-Meat supply, 2013.
-Average total meat supply per person measured in kilograms per year.
-Note that these figures do not correct for waste at the household/consumption level so may not directly reflect the quantity of food finally consumed by a given individual.
-Note: Data excludes fish and other seafood products.
+Note: These figures do not correct for waste at the household/consumption level so may not directly reflect the quantity of food finally consumed by a given individual.
+Data excludes fish and other seafood products.
+Source: FAOSTAT.

 Overall, worldwide consumption of animal-based foods (meats and dairy) is expected to increase 79% between 2006 and 2050, and beef demand by 95%.

 Increasing urbanisation, a growing middle class and higher disposable incomes will lead to an increase in demand from developing countries: China already accounts for half the world’s pork market and 70% of farmed marine products worldwide.
 The country produces most of its own animal protein but relies on imports for feed ingredients, such as soy.
 By 2026, China’s meat (poultry, pork, beef and sheep) consumption will be 27% of the world’s total meat consumption.
 Its soybean imports will increase by 143 million tons – 48% more than what the current leading soybean producer (Brazil) will export.